KyeLToussaint/KyeLToussaint.github.io/about-my-project.md

 mBot Neo

-Problem: There is a lack of reasearch focusing on exploring ways to build educational software that integrates physical robots and physiological sensors.
+Problem: There is a lack of reasearch focusing on exploring ways to implement AI onto education

 Approach: During this project, I will assist a team in designing a system that accomplishes the following: